 (Don’t miss the video at the end!)

 You’ve probably heard about the Refugee Crisis in Europe?
-Chios Greece is located just 7 kilometers from Turkey, making this island a popular stepping stone for those fleeing war-torn countries in hopes of finding a better future in Europe for themselves and for their families.
+Chios Greece is located just 7 kilometers from Turkey (a first stop for refugees from Syria and further afield), making this island a popular stepping stone for those fleeing war-torn countries in hopes of finding a better future in Europe for themselves and for their families.

 In the beginning, it was incredibly overwhelming for local authorities to deal with the influx of visitors arriving on the shores and no one was really sure how to deal with it.
 As you can imagine, the refugees were hungry and in need of shelter.